1:1 lessons are £25 per 30 mins

 Please respect the space and keep noise to a minimum.

 In the event that you cancel a lesson, no refund can be given for any reason (including illness or prearranged vacation).
 In the event that I miss a lesson, you may choose a refund or to have the lesson rescheduled at a time that is mutually convenient.
-You may switch lessons with another student, but please notify me if you do so.
+You may switch lessons with another student.
+Please notify me if you do so.

 * Out of respect for the neighbours and my students having a lesson, please try to be quiet as you come in and out of the studio.